Bribing Pregnant Women to Stop Smoking

 This paper – a splendid collaborative effort of nineteen people affiliated with eleven British universities – is, alas, yet another demonstration of the current bankrupt state of the orthodox approach to the smoking problem.
 It shows no hint of understanding what is needed for smokers, pregnant or otherwise, to return to the happy state (assuming other things are equal) of being non-smokers.

 The title of the paper implies that smokers need stronger incentives to quit, otherwise they won’t.
-But the reason that smokers fail to quit is not for lack of incentives: it’s well known that smoking can damage your health and may even kill you, yet smokers keep on lighting up repeatedly every day for years on end.
+But the reason that smokers fail to quit is not for lack of incentives.
+It’s well known that smoking can damage your health and may even kill you, yet smokers keep on lighting up repeatedly every day for years on end.

 Our intrepid investigators at least appeared to recognise the fact that, although the urge to smoke may be hard to resist, smoking is a voluntary activity.
 Therefore, it’s possible in theory that bribery might work, but as the result of this trial shows, such an approach is disappointing.
 This leads to the question of whether any ‘intervention’ including trying to bribe smokers to quit is amenable to scientific assessment in the first place.
-It’s not as if one is investigating a treatment of a physical illness over which the sufferer has no control; with smoking the decision to light up another cancer stick is entirely in the hands of the smoker.
+It’s not as if one is investigating a treatment of a physical illness over which the sufferer has no control; with smoking the decision to light another cigarette is entirely in the hands of the smoker.

 The fundamental reason why the results were so poor is that what we are dealing with is drug addiction, the drug, of course, being nicotine.
 Would bribery work in, say, alcoholism or heroin addiction?
 I think not.
-Is there, then, any intervention (other than voluntary abstention) which is highly effective in substance addictions?
+Is there, then, any intervention (other than voluntary abstention) that is highly effective in substance addictions?
 It seems not.

 Therefore, rather than pursuing an endless search for the elusive cure for smoking, what is needed is to tackle the problem at its source.
 Tobacco products serve no useful purpose in normal human life: they must be phased out within a short time-span and banned.